 The two men stepped over the road and stooped down over the prostrate figure.

 She was lying on her back, her legs were straight out, and her skirts were raised almost over her waist.

 Charles Cross reached out and touched her face, which was warm, and her hands, which were cold and limp.
 "I believe she is dead," he observed.
 Robert Paul, meanwhile, placed his hand on the woman's chest, and thought he felt a slight movement.
 "I think she’s breathing," he said, "but very little if she is."

 Paul suggested that they sit the woman up, but Cross refused to touch her again.

 So, deciding - perhaps somewhat callously - that they were late for work and had done as much as they could, they pulled her skirts back down to her knees to cover her decency, and set off for their respective places of employment, agreeing to tell the first police man they encountered of their find.

-But what neither man had noticed in the pitch darkness of Buck's Row was that the woman’s throat had been slashed so savagely that her head had almost been cut from her body.
+But what neither man had noticed in the pitch darkness of Buck's Row was that the woman's throat had been slashed so savagely that, according to some newspaper reports, her head had almost been severed from her body.

 That discovery was made by beat officer Police Constable John Neil, who turned into Buck's Row and proceeded to walk past the Board School shortly after Cross and Paul had left the scene.

 "There was not a soul about,"; he later told the inquest into the woman’s death.
 “I had been round there half an hour previously, and saw no one then.
 I was on the right side…when I noticed a figure lying in the street.
 It was dark at the time…I examined the body by the aid of my lamp, and noticed blood oozing from a wound in the throat.
 She was lying on her back, with her clothes disarranged.
 I felt her arm, which was quite warm from the joints upwards.
 Her eyes were wide open.
 Her bonnet was off and lying at her side.”